qilimanjaro-tech/qililab/doc/library/Documentation/runcards.rst

 Runcards
 ==============

-Runcards are a convinent method to tell qililab our experimental setup.
+Runcards are a convenient method to tell qililab our experimental setup.

 They are files in format ``.yml`` that are imported as dictionaries on qililab, here is an esquematic example of a runcard.